sjvie/window_capture/README.md

 ## Logging

 The application logs its operations and any errors to `logs/window_capture.log`.
 Check this file if you encounter any issues or want to monitor the application's activity.

-## Contributing

-Contributions to improve the application are welcome.
-Please feel free to submit pull requests or create issues for bugs and feature requests.